 Managing Director at Boehringer Ingelheim RCV GmbH & Co KG

 The number of ‘dedicated biotech’ businesses in Vienna that meet the corresponding OECD definition has continued to rise over the years, growing from 43 companies in 2010, to 67 in 2014, and to 91 in 2020.
 The vast majority of them focus on medical biotechnology: 69 companies have been reported to develop drugs or diagnostics in a wide range of indications with infectious diseases, cancer and diseases of the respiratory system being the main focus.
 However, biotech companies focusing on industrial applications and research reagents are on the rise in Vienna.

 The financing situation of the dedicated biotech companies in Vienna has improved in recent years.
-In 2020, 22 biotechs including Apeiron, Hookipa Pharma, Marinomed, Nabriva, Themis and Valneva reported receiving 297 million euros from investors.
+In 2020, 22 biotechs including Apeiron, Hookipa Pharma, Marinomed, Nabriva, Themis (now MSD) and Valneva reported receiving 297 million euros from investors.
 Almost a quarter of the money came from venture capital investors.
 Stock markets have gained in significance as a source of capital in recent years and two companies raised about 114 million euros of public equity in 2020.

 Vienna is the life science hotspot in Europe.
 The city bears excellent infrastructure in general and a set of universities with outstanding life science research develops the talents for the future.
 Marinomed´s listing on the Vienna stock exchange now enables us to focus on projects of the Marinosolv technology platform, in particular Budesolv and Tacrosolv, both targeting the allergy market.